-Our executive officers and Trustees, and the Adviser and certain of its affiliates and their officers and employees, including the Senior Investment Team, have several conflicts of interest as a result of the other activities in which they engage.
+Our executive officers and Trustees, and the Adviser and certain of its affiliates and their officers and employees, including the members of the Investment Committee, have several conflicts of interest as a result of the other activities in which they engage.
 The Adviser and the Administrator are affiliated with other entities engaged in the financial services business.
-In particular, the Adviser and the Administrator are affiliated with Eagle Point Income Management and Stone Point, and certain members of the Adviser's Board of Managers are principals of Stone Point.
+In particular, the Adviser and the Administrator are affiliated with other Eagle Point advisers and Stone Point, and certain members of the Adviser's Board of Managers are principals of Stone Point.
 See "Management - Control Persons."
-The Adviser and the Administrator are wholly owned by EP Holdings.
-EP Holdings, in turn is primarily owned by certain of the Trident Funds through intermediary holding companies.
+The Adviser and the Administrator are primarily owned indirectly by certain of the Trident Funds through intermediary holding companies.
 The Trident Funds and other private equity funds managed by Stone Point invest in financial services companies.

-Further, the Adviser and its affiliates engage and may in the future engage in a variety of business activities, including investment management, financing, broker-dealer activities and software analytics.
-As such, the Adviser and its affiliates may have multiple business relationships with CLO collateral managers and investment advisers that encompass a range of activities, such as investing in CLOs managed by a CLO collateral manager on behalf of the Fund, financing, or investing in other securities issued by, other vehicles managed by such CLO collateral manager or other investment adviser (or an affiliate thereof), or otherwise providing advisory, research or data services to such other person for compensation.
-These relationships may cause the Adviser's, the Administrator's and certain of their affiliates' interests, and the interests of their officers and employees, including the Senior Investment Team, to diverge from our interests and may result in conflicts of interest that may not be foreseen, which conflicts may not be resolved in a manner that is always or exclusively in our best interest.
+The Adviser and its affiliates engage and may in the future engage in a variety of business activities, including investment management, financing, and software analytics.
+As such, the Adviser and its affiliates may have multiple business relationships with sponsors of funds and investment vehicles and CLO collateral managers that encompass a range of activities, such as (i) investing in CLOs managed by a CLO collateral manager on behalf of the Fund, (ii) financing or investing in other securities issued by other vehicles managed by such sponsor or CLO collateral manager or an affiliate thereof for other Eagle Point-managed accounts, or (iii), otherwise providing advisory, research or data services to such sponsor or CLO collateral manager for compensation.
+For example, a conflict of interest can occur if the Fund holds investments in an issuer managed by a firm with which the Adviser or its affiliates have a material relationship.
+In this circumstance, the Adviser could, due to its relationship with such firm, have an incentive to prefer the interests of such person over the interests of the Fund.
+While the Adviser believes such relationships are helpful in sourcing investment opportunities for the Fund, any of these potential transactions, activities and relationships can result in the Adviser having a conflict of interest that may not currently be foreseen, which conflict may not be resolved in a manner that is always or exclusively in the best interest of the Fund or Fund shareholders.

+These relationships may cause the Adviser's, the Administrator's and certain of their affiliates' interests, and the interests of their officers and employees, including the members of the Investment Committee, to diverge from our interests and may result in conflicts of interest that may not be foreseen, which conflicts may not be resolved in a manner that is always or exclusively in our best interest.